Knighty7-ciper/TRONIC/README.md

 ### Environment Variables (.env)

-The platform includes a complete `.env` file with:
+Create a `.env` file in the root directory with the following variables:

 ```env
 # Backend Configuration